rayandus/bid-admin-api/README.md

 # Bid Admin API Demo

-Bid Admin API is a back-end API that provides programmatic access to the database.
+Bid Admin API is a back-end API that provides programmatic access to the database for the Bid Demo Project.
 It allows developers to create, read, update, and delete data.
 The API is RESTful and uses JSON as the data format.

 The API is used by the bid portal demo to save and retrieve bid data.